womogenes/shinesports/README.md

 ### 1. Add environment variables

 Add [Google OAuth credentials](https://console.cloud.google.com) to a `.env` file in the root of the project.
-Get a Goolgle API key as well.
+Get a Google API key as well.
 Also add an OAuth redirect URL.

 Also add a session secret, which must be a randomly generated 32-character string.
 This is used by [`svelte-kit-cookie-session`](https://github.com/pixelmund/svelte-kit-cookie-session).